 What is Digital Citizenship?

 Digital citizenship is the ability to use technology responsibly, safely and respectfully.
-It refers to the ability to protect private information online, mitigate risks associated with cyberthreats or online threats and utilizing information and media in a respectful, knowledgeable and legal way.
+It refers to the ability to protect private information online, mitigate risks associated with cyberthreats or online threats, and utilize information and media in a respectful, knowledgeable and legal way.

 Digital citizenship continues to evolve as technology becomes more complex, but the underlying theme of digital citizenship remains the same: staying safe and responsible when using digital technology.